matsui528/rii/docs/source/tutorial.rst

 In such case, you can run :func:`rii.Rii.reconfigure`.
-That updates the data structure, making the search faster.
+That updates the data structure (re-computes the coarse centers and posting lsits), making the search faster.

 .. code-block:: python